Shifted Autoencoders for Point Annotation Restoration in Object Counting

 \section{Introduction}

-Object counting~\cite{li2018csrnet, liu2019context_can, xu2019learn_autoscale_iccv, song2021rethinking_P2P, ma2019bayesian_BL, liang2023crowdclip, gao2020counting_ASPD_RSOC, chen_direction_field}, increasingly vital in domains like security surveillance~\cite{li2014crowded_surveillance}, urban planning~\cite{urban_planning}, and biological research~\cite{paper_biomedical}, has benefited greatly from advancements in computer vision.
-Most object counting methods can be roughly classified into two categories: localization-based~\cite{sam2020locate_box, liu2023point_PET, song2021rethinking_P2P} and density-map-based approaches~\cite{ma2019bayesian_BL, wan2020modeling_NoisyCC, huang2023counting_AWCC, rsi_cheng2022rethinking, lin2022boosting_MAN, gao2020counting_ASPD_RSOC, gao2022psgcnet, ding2022object_ADMAL, guo2021sau, wan2021fine, sun2023indiscernible_underwater}.
+Object counting~\cite{li2018csrnet, liu2019context_can, xu2019learn_autoscale_iccv, song2021rethinking_P2P, ma2019bayesian_BL, liang2023crowdclip, gao2020counting_ASPD_RSOC, chen_direction_field}, increasingly vital in domains like security surveillance~\cite{sindagi2017cnn_surveillance}, urban planning~\cite{urban_planning}, and biological research~\cite{paper_biomedical}, has benefited greatly from advancements in computer vision.
+Most object counting methods can be roughly classified into two categories: localization-based~\cite{sam2020locate_box, liu2023point_PET, song2021rethinking_P2P} and density-map-based approaches~\cite{ma2019bayesian_BL, wan2020modeling_NoiseCC, huang2023counting_AWCC, rsi_cheng2022rethinking, lin2022boosting_MAN, gao2020counting_ASPD_RSOC, gao2022psgcnet, ding2022object_ADMAL, guo2021sau, wan2021fine, sun2023indiscernible_underwater}.
 Localization-based methods focus on identifying individual objects with bounding box~\cite{sam2020locate_box} or point~\cite{song2021rethinking_P2P, liu2023point_PET, xu2022autoscale_ijcv} representation.
 In contrast, density-map-based methods apply regression techniques to estimate the density distribution of objects.

 Object counting datasets~\cite{zhang2016single_SH_MCNN, idrees2018composition_UCF-QNRF, sindagi2020jhu, gao2020counting_ASPD_RSOC, paper_MBM, paper_ADI, paper_DCC}, distinct from those for object detection, predominantly use 2D coordinate points for marking objects.
-This annotation method is particularly advantageous for densely packed or overlapping objects.
-However, this approach inevitably result in variations and inconsistencies within the dataset, primarily due to the subjective decisions made by annotators in selecting the positions for point annotations.
-Inconsistencies in point annotations may introduce ambiguity and confusion during the training phase of counting models, compromising their counting accuracy
+This annotation mode is particularly advantageous for densely packed or overlapping objects.
+However, this approach inevitably results in variations and inconsistencies in point annotations within the dataset, primarily due to the subjective decisions made by annotators in selecting the point annotation positions for different objects of the same type.
+Inconsistencies in point annotations may introduce ambiguity and confusion during the training phase of counting models, compromising their counting accuracy.